MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectiondescriptor.md

 **Returns**: App-specific data
 A ProtectionHandler may hold a dictionary of app-specific data that was encrypted by the protection service.
-This encrypted data is independent of the signed data accessible via ProtectionDescriptor::GetSignedAppData
+This encrypted data is independent of the signed data accessible via [ProtectionDescriptor::GetSignedAppData](#classProtectionDescriptor_1a67c2a6cbd083c25d885cd051084cf4e9)

 ### GetSignedAppData function
 Gets the app-specific data that was signed.

 **Returns**: App-specific data
 A ProtectionHandler may hold a dictionary of app-specific data that was signed by the protection service.
-This signed data is independent of the encrypted data accessible via ProtectionDescriptor::GetEncryptedAppData
+This signed data is independent of the encrypted data accessible via [ProtectionDescriptor::GetEncryptedAppData](#classProtectionDescriptor_1ac5b6c163d6757c4b66ebb716b76eef84)

+### GetDoubleKeyUrl function
+Gets the double key url to be used for custom protection.

+**Returns**: Double key url
+The double key URL that is used in custom requests to protect information with a second key